Abin-Shaji-Thomas/Workshop/YOLO/README.md

 You are now set up to start using YOLO for object detection tasks!
 Explore the various tutorials and examples provided in the repository to get familiar with its capabilities.

-**Current date: Wednesday, January 29, 2025, 11 PM IST**

-Feel free to reach out to the community or raise issues on GitHub if you need further assistance!
-Happy coding!